MiSight Contact Lenses For Myopia Management

 These results indicate that MiSight could be an excellent option for slowing myopia progression in your child.

 Speak with Dr. Ivan Wong to learn more about MiSight contact lenses and to find out how they can help your child effectively limit myopia progression.

-Dr. Wong & Associates serves patients from Danbury & Stamford, Connecticut.
+Dr. Wong & Associates serves patients from Danbury, Connecticut.